michelbols/SpecflowWebApiHelpers/README.md

 "Then the status code should be <status code>"

+<b>To use this with your own tests e.g. test the response body etc, the http response is
-The http response is available in the "ScenarioContext" in the form of a "HttpResponseMessage".
+available in the "ScenarioContext" in the form of a "HttpResponseMessage". </b>

 To retrieve the response from the context, use the following code:

 var response = ScenarioContext.Current.Get<HttpResponseMessage>(CURRENTRESPONSE);